rostools/r-cubed-intro/paper.md

 Instructors were graduate students or postdoctoral researchers from diverse fields within diabetes research, of whom most had relatively recently learned R themselves.
-Including late-novice or early-intermediate R users as instructors makes communicating and relating to the learners easier and, we believe, provides a better learning environment.
+Including late-novice or early-intermediate R users as instructors makes communicating and relating to the learners easier and we believe it provides a better learning environment.
 A ratio of about 4-6 learners for every instructor/helper has proven to be most effective in past workshops.